+For hundreds of years, cannons were popular weapons used across the world.
 By the 1800s, most cannons were made from iron or bronze.
 They could shoot projectiles of various sizes and were named by the weight of their projectiles.
-For example, a cannon that shot six-pound cannon balls was called a six-pounder, and an 18-pounder shot a cannon ball that weighed 18 pounds (that's slightly smaller than a cantaloupe!).
+For example, a cannon that shot six-pound cannonballs was called a six-pounder, and an 18-pounder shot a cannonball that weighed 18 pounds (that's slightly smaller than a cantaloupe!).

 Cannons were muzzle-loading, meaning they were loaded from the front, open end.
 The loading process involved several steps and required multiple people.
 If the cannon had been previously fired, the first step would be to clean residue from inside the barrel using a tool called a worm.
 The next step was to ensure any burning cinders were extinguished.
 To do this, the sponge was dipped in water and pushed into the barrel.
-The gunpowder was then pushed to the back of the barrel, or the breach, using a rammer.
-The powder was followed by a wad of cloth or a ball of string and, finally, the cannon ball.
+Next, the gunpowder was then pushed to the back of the barrel, or the breach, using a rammer.
+After the powder a wad of cloth or ball of string was inserted, and finally, the cannonball.
 A thin brass rod known as a prick was pushed through the vent, a small hole near the breach, making a small opening in the bag of gunpowder.
-Then a turkey quill filled with gunpowder was placed into the vent, and it was lit, usually with a tool called a linstock.
+Lastly, a gunpowder-filled turkey quill was placed into the vent, and it was lit, usually with a tool called a linstock.

 At the Battle of the Alamo, the Texans had 24 cannons at their disposal.
 The largest cannon was the 18-pounder, stationed at the southwest corner of the fort.
-At the beginning of the Alamo Siege, this cannon was shot to reject General Santa Anna's terms of surrender.
-Other cannons included a 16-pounder, 12-pounder, and various other smaller ones, including 6-pounders and 4-pounders.
-These were placed throughout the Alamo fort, atop the walls, and even in the Alamo Church.
+At the beginning of the Alamo Siege, this cannon was shot to refuse General Santa Anna's terms of surrender.
+Other cannons present included a 16-pounder, 12-pounder, and other smaller ones, including 6- and 4-pounders.
+These were placed throughout the Alamo fort, atop the walls and even in the Alamo Church.

 After the Battle, many of the cannons were disabled through a method called spiking.
 This entailed driving a spike into the vent of the cannon or stopping up the muzzle with various objects.
 While many of the cannons used by the Texans during the Battle of the Alamo have been lost to history, some have been recovered and are undergoing restoration work.
-The majority of the 11 cannons now at the Alamo were found in 1852 buried on the homesite of Alamo garrison member Samuel Maverick.
+Most of the 11 cannons currently at the Alamo were found in 1852 buried on the homesite of Alamo garrison member Samuel A. Maverick.
 Selected to represent the garrison during the Constitutional Convention at Washington on the Brazos, Maverick left the fort prior to the final assault on March 6th.
 The Gibbs Hotel now sits upon the site of his former homestead.

-These surviving cannons are important pieces to the Alamo Collection because they give a direct link to the battle.
-To preserve them, the spikes and debris were removed, along with rust, paint, and other surface buildup.
-After being cleaned, the cannons were coated with various substances to help prevent further damage.
-Today, the Alamo cannons are still receiving conservation work at Texas A&M University and will eventually be on display at the Alamo Visitor Center and Museum.
+These surviving cannons are important pieces in the Alamo Collection, because they have a direct link to the battle.
+To preserve them, the spikes and debris were removed along with rust, paint, and other surface buildup.
+After being cleaned, the cannons were coated with a range of substances to help prevent further damage.
+Today, the Alamo cannons are still undergoing conservation work at Texas A&M University in College Station, Texas, and eventually will be on display at the Alamo Visitor Center and Museum.